MichielStock/STMOZOO/instructions.md

 ## Notebook

+> **This is the most important part!** Add all your functionality and explanation to the Pluto notebook so that it is stand-alone.
+Try to make sure that your initial examples are sufficiently small so it does not take too long to run the notebook.

 Finally, you have to add a [Pluto](https://github.com/fonsp/Pluto.jl) notebook to the `notebook` folder.
 Again use the same name you used for your source code.
 Depending on the nature of your project, this will be the most extensive task!
 Make full use of Pluto's interactivity to illustrate your code.
 In contrast to the documentation page, this is not the place to explain your functions but rather show what you can do with your software or explain a concept.

 Alternatively, you may use [Literate](https://fredrikekre.github.io/Literate.jl/v2/) to have script with text annotation to explain your code/package.
 Up to you what you feel most comfortable with.